Menahel’s Letters

 We have a highצניעות standard.
 The Tzniyus of the student needs to be part of her natural being.
 A student who needs to be reminded that her wear, length of skirt, makeup, hair, etc. is not on par with the seminary code, should not apply.

-The requirement is a Chassidishe Charidishe look.
+The requirement is a Chassidishe Chareidishe look.

 A student who has difficulty accepting from a הנהלה member – that she still has areas in which to improve, should consider to where she should apply.